-Procedures must be developed to cover creating, changing and safeguarding passwords used to access ePHI.
-If passwords are not automatically assigned, training must be provided on creating secure passwords, such as not using dates of birth, children’s names, dictionary words or any commonly used insecure passwords that can easily be guessed (password, 12345678, etc.).
+Procedures must be developed to cover creating, changing, and safeguarding passwords used to access ePHI.
+If passwords are not automatically assigned, training must be provided on creating secure passwords – i.e. not using dates of birth, childrens´ names, dictionary words, or any commonly used insecure password that can easily be guessed (password, 12345678, etc.).

 Even the most security conscious healthcare organizations that have implemented multi-layered security defenses and are fully HIPAA-compliant will, at some point in time, experience a security incident.
 While it is possible to reduce and manage risk, it is not possible to eliminate it entirely.
 Covered entities must therefore implement procedures that allow these incidents to be reported quickly, and to the appropriate personnel.

 This specification states that all HIPAA-covered entities must be able to “identify and respond to suspected or known security incidents; mitigate, to the extent practicable, harmful effects of security incidents that are known to the covered entity; and document security incidents and their outcomes.”

 There are numerous types of security incident, and the workforce must be aware how to “identify and respond to suspected or known security incidents; mitigate, to the extent practicable, harmful effects of security incidents that are known to the covered entity; and document security incidents and their outcomes.”